 - Design centric

 Each of these types pertains to a specific type of business.
 If you are providing services through this platform, then you would prefer performance.
-Conversely, if your website is going to be product-centric, then you will need a blend between all three.
+Conversely, if your website is going to be product-centric, then you will need a blend of all three.
 Nevertheless, the bottom line is that you need to figure out the type of website you want beforehand.
 Therefore, whenever you hire a developer, it would be simple to decide the initial cost.

-Magnitude of Your Business: Scale Of Your Website
+The magnitude of Your Business: Scale Of Your Website

 Now, a variety of businesses require a variety of website solutions.
 If you are an online marketplace, then you may expect thousands and maybe millions in traffic each day.
 Depending on the scale of your business, your website needs to be up to standards so it can cater to your requirements.

 Nonetheless, the more your website needs to be optimized and managed, the more it will cost you.
 Depending on the scale of your business, the design can cost anything from a thousand dollars to ten grand.
-However, it is when elements like functionality, fulfillment, and marketing step in are where things get complicated.
+However, it is when elements like functionality, fulfillment and marketing step in are that things get complicated.
 That is why it is important that when you get started, you know what you are looking for.